-A well-written listing has the power to help guests visualise a stay at your holiday rental.
-Spelling mistakes, unimaginative descriptions, overly long listings and over-exaggerations about the features your property offers can all negatively affect your rental marketing efforts.
+A well-written listing has the power to help guests visualize a stay at your holiday rental.
+Spelling mistakes, unimaginative descriptions, overly long listings and over-exaggeration about the features your property offers can all negatively affect your rental marketing efforts.

 If hiring a professional copywriter (or, better yet, a dedicated holiday rental manager) is not possible, get someone to proof-read your listings before they are published on your website.
 This can go a long way in making sure that your listings are free of errors and geared towards your ideal guest.”

 It’s important to make sure that your descriptions don’t encourage guests to ignore applicable health or travel advisories, have gatherings that violate health restrictions, promises guests that your properties haven’t been exposed to COVID-19, or mentions that your listing is COVID-free.
 OTAs like Airbnb have updated their content policies and have reported that listings that fail to comply with these guidelines may be removed from their websites.

 However, as long as you comply with these policies, there are still some things you can include in your descriptions like: